BTH-ET1446-TheOctopus/P2P-File-Sharing/README.md

 # Should be in wiki
 ## General info Junit
-The bootstrap and client can be built with mvn -package
+The bootstrap and client can be built whit mvn -package

 If a junit test is created which fails,then maven will not build the project and you will see what junit tests are failing.